risis-eu/access-control-point/README.md

 composer update
 4. Create configuration file parameters.json from parameters.json.dist in config directory
 5. Execute bdd_acp.sql sql script on the database of the project
-6. Populate your DB with data
+6. Populate your DB with data.
+To make experiments, a sample of dummy data is available in the directory scripts_sql.
+Play the acp_dummy_data.sql script on your database to add his content.
+The entityType parameter of your configuration file must contain `"Institution","Papier","Pays"`

 ## Configuration